the-h-team/Enterprise/README.md

 ---

 ## What is Enterprise?
-### Enterprise is a new framework for Minecraft economies.
+### Enterprise is a framework for Minecraft economies.
 Enterprise makes it fast and easy to work with detailed Minecraft in-game economies.
 If you're here from Bukkit, you'll likely already know of [Vault's](https://www.spigotmc.org/resources/vault.34315/)